wombleton/gitlaw-nz/acts/M/Mining Tenures Registration Act 1962.md

     *   (b) any person being the solicitor or agent of, and acting on behalf of, any of the aforesaid persons.

-    (4) If upon a requisition in writing made by the Mining Registrar for any purpose mentioned in the foregoing provisions of this section any person without reasonable cause refuses or neglects to comply with the requisition, he commits an offence, and is liable on summary conviction to a fine not exceeding 5 pounds for every day during which the refusal or neglect has continued.
+    (4) If upon a requisition in writing made by the Mining Registrar for any purpose mentioned in the foregoing provisions of this section any person without reasonable cause refuses or neglects to comply with the requisition, he commits an offence, and is liable on conviction to a fine not exceeding $10 for every day during which the refusal or neglect has continued.

+    Section 6(4): amended, on 1 July 2013, by [section 413][40] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 7 Provisions as to lost or destroyed licences